Transfer your debt and save with instant approval cards.

 How does my credit score affect instant approval?

 Your credit score plays a significant part in the overall approval process.
-In fact, if you have a very high credit score, you’re most likely to be a candidate for instant approval when it comes to your credit card application.
+In fact, if you have a very high credit score, you’re most likely to be a candidate for instant approval.
 On the other hand, a lower credit score may prevent a credit card company from approving your application immediately or at all.

-However, it’s important to remember that lenders look at many things when evaluating your application for a card.
-Other factors, such as too many inquiries into your credit, late payments, being at the higher end of your available credit and your income are all part of the bigger picture.
+However, lenders look at many factors when they evaluate your application.
+Other factors, such as too many inquiries into your credit, late payments, having a high income-to-debt ratio are all part of the bigger picture.
 Your credit score is one piece of the puzzle when it comes to how lenders view their credit risk with you.

 Are instant approval balance transfer credit cards right for me?